-To consider applications for development, details of which are set out in the attached schedule.
-Recommendation:
+To consider applications for development details of which are set out in the following pages.

+Recommendations:

 To determine the applications in accordance with the recommendations of the Strategic Director.
 The recommendations contained in the following pages are all subject to amendments in the light of observations received between the preparation of the reports etc and the date of the meeting.
-5. Applications Determined under Delegated Powers (Pages 49 - 58) Purpose: